mlr7/Deep-Learning-Augmentation-and-Learning-Rate/README.md

 **Generalization and Overfitting**: Very high learning rates can prevent a model from converging, which could result in underfitting.Very low learning rates, especially if not reduced over time, can cause the model to overfit, as the model might start fitting to the noise in the training data after already capturing the main patterns.

 **Learning Rate Schedules**: In practice, using a fixed learning rate throughout training may not be optimal.
 Adaptive learning rate schedules, like learning rate annealing, step decay, or using algorithms like Adam which adaptively adjust the learning rate, can help in converging faster and reaching better local optima.

+**Warmup**: Some modern training approaches start with a smaller learning rate and then "warm up" to a larger learning rate in the initial epochs.
+This approach can stabilize training in the initial phases.

+**Impact of Batch Normalization**: If you're using batch normalization layers in a CNN, they can somewhat mitigate the effects of the learning rate, as they tend to stabilize the activations, making the model a bit more robust to variations in learning rate.

+When training a CNN for image classification, it is good practice to experiment with different learning rates and potentially use learning rate schedules or adaptive learning rate methods.
+Monitoring the training and validation loss and accuracy give strong insights into whether the learning rate is too high, too low, or optimal for a give model and dataset.